 Optical character recognition (OCR) is the core technology for automatic text recognition.
 With the help of OCR, it is possible to translate printed, handwritten, and scanned documents into a machine-readable format.
 The technology relieves employees of manual entry of data, cuts related errors, and enables automated data capture.

+What are OCR challenges and solutions to that?
 The functions of OCR-based solutions are not limited to mere recognition.
 Such solutions provide data capture tools to divide an image into several fields, extract different types of data, and automatically move data into various forms, CRM systems, and other applications.

 OCR and NLP power state-of-the-art applications that your company can use to complete many document-related tasks not limited to the following: